aws-samples/sagemaker-ssh-helper/README.md

 1. On the SageMaker Studio System terminal run the commands from [server-lc-config.sh](server-lc-config.sh).

-Alternatively, ask the Administrator to [attach the lifecycle config](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-lcc-create.html) to the SageMaker Studio domain or to your profile as the `JupyterServer` config.
+Alternatively, ask the Administrator to [attach the lifecycle config](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-lcc-create.html) to the SageMaker Studio domain or to your profile as the default `JupyterServer` config, e.g., with the name `sagemaker-ssh-helper-webvnc`.

 2. Follow the step 1 for [the IDE configuration procedure](#studio), i.e., run the IDE notebook or lifecycle config inside the kernel gateway of your choice.